kroitor/gjk.c/README.md

 ```
 ·····+···-30=====+=====+=====O=====+=15··+·····> x
 ```
 We ignored all insignificant internal points and only took the endpoints of original segments into account thus reducing our calculation to four basic arithmetic operations (subtractions).
 We did that by switching to a simpler representation of a segment (only two endpoints instead of all points contained inside an original segment).
-This simpler representation of the difference of two shapes is called a 'simplex'.
+A simpler representation of the difference of two shapes is called a 'simplex'.
 It literally means 'the simplest possible'.
-A segment is indeed the simplest possible shape which is sufficient to contain points of a number line in order to determine if two original segments occupy some common region of 1D-space.
-Even if one segment covers the other in its entirety (one segments fully contains the other segment) – you can still detect an intersection of them in space.
+A segment is indeed the simplest possible shape which is sufficient to contain multiple points of a number line in order to determine if two original segments occupy some common region of 1D-space.
+Even if one segment covers the other segment in its entirety (one segment fully contains the other segment) – you can still detect an intersection of them in space.
 And it does not matter which one you're subtracting from – the resulting set will still contain the Origin at zero.

 GJK also works if two segments don't intersect but just barely touch.
 For example, we have two segments `[1,2]` and `[2,3]`:
 ```